finbourne/lusid-sdk-python-preview/sdk/docs/WorkspaceApi.md

 filter = 'filter_example' # str | Expression to filter the result set.
 Read more about filtering results from LUSID here:              https://support.lusid.com/filtering-results-from-lusid. (optional)

     try:
-        # [EARLY ACCESS] ListPersonalItems: List the items in a personal workspace.
+        # [EXPERIMENTAL] ListPersonalItems: List the items in a personal workspace.
         api_response = api_instance.list_personal_items(workspace_name, as_at=as_at, page=page, sort_by=sort_by, limit=limit, filter=filter)
         pprint(api_response)
     except ApiException as e: